dentropy/nostr-daemon/README.md

 * Querrying Scraped Events
 * Publisher tool for Markdown Notes ([Obsidian](https://obsidian.md/)) to NOSTR via [obsidian-publisher](https://github.com/dentropy/obsidian-publisher)
 * A bot that allows LLM use on NOSTR
+* A bot that can assign Nostr Usernames via NIP05

 #### Creating an Account